Uses of Saffron

 Tonic for heart

 Riboflavin and thiamine are two elements that help keep up a solid heart.
-These elements, which are packed in this spice, also help keep away many other diseases.
+These elements packed in this spice also help prevent many other diseases.

 Crocetin present in this spice helps in the control of cholesterol.